meliache/b2emacs/README.md

 - `basf2-describe-variable`
 - `basf2-describe-module`

-You will be prompted to select a basf2 variable/module name with autocompletion and once you have selected a candidate, a window with the description will open.
+you will be prompted to select a basf2 variable/module name with autocompletion and once you have selected a candidate, a window with the description will open.

 For using these functions efficently, I really recommend using an